 Summer rains could be boosted by evaporating snow

 A National Weather Service graphic shows what a typical post-La Niña monsoon could look like.

 By Bob Berwyn

-Filed under: climate and weather, Colorado, Snow and weather, Summit County snow and weather | Tagged: Colorado weather, Great Basin, January climate, January temperature records, National Climatic Data Center, Salt Lake City, summit county weather | Leave a Comment »
+Filed under: climate and weather, Colorado, Environment, La Niña, seasons, Snow and weather, Summit County Colorado, Summit County snow and weather | Tagged: 2011 southwest monsoon, Colorado, Colorado monsoon, Colorado weather, Great Basin, Gulf of California, Gulf of Mexico, La Niña, La Niña 2011, National Weather Service, Southwest monsoon, Summer impacts of La Niña, summer weather in Colorado, Summit County News, summit county weather | Leave a Comment »